Appendix A: Contract Analysis Summary

 • Provide advance notice for changes or absences

-This limits independent control over when services are provided.
+This limits independent control over when services are provided, appointment.

 2. Centralized Financial Control